 Step 2: Actual shape

-Now let’s refine the shape of the rose bud.
-The new shape is based on the initial circle but is smaller at the top.
+Now let’s refine the shape of the rosebud.
+The new shape is based on the first circle but is smaller at the top.
 Don’t worry if it doesn’t look symmetrical at this stage.

 Step 3: Rose inside

 Draw random swirls and shapes that will stand for the petals that are nor opened yet.
-A few is enough.
+A few are enough.

 Step 4: The first petal

 This one is important.
 Start from where the gathered petals ended and draw an “S” line to the rosebud bottom.
 Repeat the shape at its upper part as if the petal was twisted.

 Do the same thing as in Step 4, but let it end around the middle of the first petal.

 Step 6: Finish the closed rose